LexieK7/ORION/README.md

 ## LLM Configuration

-The current scripts use the OpenAI-compatible DeepSeek API client:
+The current scripts use the OpenAI-compatible API client:

 ```python
 client = OpenAI(